LASSO risk and phase transition under dependence: Introduction

 In the noiseless case, the $\lambda=0$ limit of (\ref{lasso0}) is identical to the solution of the following $l_1$ minimization problem

 The precise condition under which $\hat{\bbeta}(\lambda=0)$ can successfully recover $\bbeta_0$ has been obtained through large system analysis by letting $n,p,k$ tend to infinity with fixed rates $n/p$ and $k/p$.
-Let the variables $\epsilon=k/p$ and $\delta=n/p$ denote the sparsity and under-sampling fractions for sampling $\bbeta_0$ according to $\by=\bX\bbeta_0$.
+Let $\epsilon=k/p$ and $\delta=n/p$ denote the sparsity and under-sampling fractions for sampling $\bbeta_0$ and $\by$ according to $\by=\bX\bbeta_0$.
 Then $(\delta,\epsilon)\in[0,1]$ defines a phase space which expresses different combinations of under-sampling $\delta$ and sparsity $\epsilon$.
 When the elements of the matrix $\bX$ are generated from i.i.d.
 Gaussian, the phase space can be divided into two phases: "success" and "failure" by a phase transition curve $\delta=\delta_c(\epsilon)$ which has been explicitly derived in the literature (see e.g. \cite{Donoho9446,Donoho4273,Kabashima2009TypicalRL,dmm2009}) as shown by the black curve in Figure \ref{figure1}.
 Above this curve, LASSO perfectly recovers the sparse signal $\bbeta_0$ with high probability, i.e. $\hat{\bbeta}(\lambda=0)=\bbeta_0$.
 Below this curve, the reconstruction fails, i.e. $\hat{\bbeta}(\lambda=0)\ne\bbeta_0$ also with high probability.

 Our aim in this paper is to study the LASSO phase transition under arbitrary covariance dependence, i.e. $\bX$ consists of i.i.d.
-Gaussian rows $\bx_i\sim N(0,\bSigma)$ with general covariance matrix $\bSigma\succ 0$ and $\bSigma\ne\bI_p$.
+Gaussian rows $\bx_i\sim N(0,\bSigma)$ with general covariance matrix $\bSigma\succ 0$ and $\bSigma\ne\bI_{p\times p}$.
 We present formulas that precisely characterize the LASSO sparsity/undersampling trade-off for arbitrary $\bSigma$.
 Our numerical results show that LASSO phase transition depends on the form of $\bSigma$.
-For example, the red and blue curves in Figure \ref{figure1} correspond to the phase transition boundaries for AR(1) covariance model $\Sigma_{ij}=\rho^{|i-j|}$ with $\rho=-0.9$ and $\rho=0.9$ respectively.
+For example, the red and blue curves in Figure \ref{figure1} correspond to the phase transition boundaries for block-diagonal covariance matrix $\bSigma$ with AR(1) block structure $\bSigma_s$, i.e. $\Sigma_{s,ij}=\rho^{|i-j|}$ with block length $s=2$ and $\rho=-0.9$ and $\rho=0.9$ respectively .
 These results indicate that for a given sparsity fraction $\epsilon$, the limits of allowable undersampling $\delta_c(\epsilon)$ of LASSO in the case when $\bX$ has non-independent entries can be either higher or lower than the corresponding value in the case when $\bX$ has i.i.d. entries.
 To the best of our knowledge, this is the first result to illustrate the LASSO phase transition for matrices $\bX$ that have non-independent entries.